 We can also see that if we do not switch off this alert system, the stagnation will go on increasing inside the cells.
-So we can see that drinking a lot of water is required along with a great reduction in the dehydration activities mentioned above.
+Drinking water is required along with a great reduction in the dehydration activities mentioned above.
 These two things will mechanically help the body not to feel dehydrated, but long term the body needs to do it bio chemically, and this it can do if the body is provided with a good supply of fatty acids.

 As soon as the body ceases to feel dehydrated it stops producing the cholesterol.
-We should add here that cholesterol blocks the effective use of fatty acids, preventing them from being converted into prostaglandin’s so vital for the endocrine system.
-So we can see here that the simple use of soaked chia seeds as a supplement to diet can stop the production of cholesterol and provide the omega 3 and omega 6 required for prostaglandin and ultimately hormone production.
+Cholesterol blocks the effective use of fatty acids, preventing them from being converted into prostaglandin’s so vital for the endocrine system.
+The simple use of soaked chia seeds as a supplement to diet can stop the production of cholesterol and provide the omega 3 and omega 6 required for prostaglandin and ultimately hormone production.